realworldocaml/book/en/command-line-parsing.md

 59562f5e4f790d16f1b2a095cd5de844
 ```

 So how does all this work?
-There are three parts to defining a
-command-line interface:

-* `Command.Spec.t` defines the steps required to convert a
-  command-line into an OCaml structure.
-* `Command.basic` takes a callback that is passed parameters parsed
-  from the command-line according to the `spec` parameter.
-It takes a
-  `summary` string for a one-line description of the command behavior,
-  and an optional `readme` for longer help text.
-* `Command.run` actually executes a command and its specification, and
-  runs the callback function with the resulting parameters.

-Most of the interesting logic lies in how the specifications are
+Most of the interesting logic lies in how the
-defined.
-The `Command.Spec` module defines several combinators that
+specifications are defined.
+The `Command.Spec` module defines several
-can be chained together to define flags and anonymous arguments, what
+combinators that can be chained together to define flags and anonymous
-types they should map to, and whether to take special actions (such as
+arguments, what types they should map to, and whether to take special actions
-interactive input) if certain fields are encountered.
+(such as interactive input) if certain fields are encountered.

+Let's build the specification for a single argument that is specified
+directly on the command-line.
+This is known as an _anonymous_ argument.

 ```ocaml
 Command.Spec.(